 UW-Parkside Strategic Framework

-Business and community partners turn to UW-Parkside to solve their toughest challenges.
-We will continue to prepare graduates with the knowledge, skills, and ethical responsibility to meet the needs of the future workforce in a competitive global economy.
+We will continue to prepare graduates with the knowledge, skills, and ethical responsibility to meet these needs both as citizens and as leaders in a competitive global economy.

-The elements of the UW-Parkside 2025 Strategic Framework will provide UW-Parkside direction as well as agility.
+The elements of the UW-Parkside 2025 Strategic Framework will provide us direction as well as agility.
 While celebrating “Bold Beginnings,” we are simultaneously “Future Focused” on the exciting opportunities ahead!

 Debbie Ford, Chancellor